4ym3nn/CTF-writeups/ingehack2k25/reverse/mjsc.md

 - **Type**: Web/JavaScript
 - **Flag**: ingehack{i_hate_js_rev_chals_they_never_have_a_new_idea}

-## Challenge Overview
-This challenge involves reverse engineering a JavaScript application.
-The challenge focuses on understanding and bypassing JavaScript-based security mechanisms, demonstrating why security through obscurity is not a reliable defense strategy.

 ## Initial Analysis
 The challenge presented us with a web application that needed to be analyzed.
 The initial reconnaissance showed: